-Put on your camo and get ready to run, hide and find the flag!
-If you ask our campers, many would say that Capture The Flag Day is their favorite day at CDR!
-During Group Activity, each group will play an epic game of Capture the Flag in the woods.
+Put on your camo and get ready to run, hide, and find the flag!
+Many campers say that Capture The Flag Day is their favorite day at Camp!
+During Group Activity, each group plays an epic game of Capture the Flag in the woods.